fasinfasi/FootWear-recommender/README.md

 # 👟 Shoozy – Shoe Recommender System 👟

-**Shoozy** is an web application that recommends shoes to users based on product similarity and customer preferences.
+**Shoozy** uses a **content-based filtering** that recommends shoes to users based on product similarity and customer preferences.
 It uses a content-based filtering approach and leverages machine learning and natural language processing to provide tailored recommendations.

 Built with a **React frontend**, **Flask backend**, and deployed using **Docker** on **Render.com**, Shoozy delivers a clean, responsive, and smart user experience.